kraftpunk97-zz/ddqn-julia/README.md

 The Hyperparameter case is also tricky.
 Almost all implementations use similar hyperparameters with the only differences in `η` used in ADAM optimizer, `γ` and the way `ϵ` is calculated.
 Those metrics are also very similar.

+I have included the results of a test run of 80 episodes in the `extra` folder.